The $768,000 Problem KC Businesses Don't Know They Have

 But that's not what we're talking about anymore.

 The real problem isn't whether AI works at your scale.
 It's whether it's governed at your scale.
-And that distinction matters enormously for a company with 20 people and no IT department.

 So the "we're too small for AI" objection is actually backwards.
 You're too small to absorb the cost of ungoverned AI.
 That's a different problem with a different solution.

-Let me shift gears because there's a second cost buried in this that most KC business owners haven't priced in yet.
+Let me shift gears, because there's a second cost buried in this that most KC business owners haven't priced in yet.

 ADA website accessibility lawsuits in Missouri are up more than 35% year over year.
 These are cases filed against businesses — often small ones — whose websites don't meet accessibility standards under the Americans with Disabilities Act.
 The suits are frequently filed by serial plaintiffs working with specialized law firms, and the targets are chosen specifically because small businesses are less likely to fight back.
 They settle.
 Quickly.
 Quietly.